alihaider4189/neocortexapi/MyProject/README.md

 # Contribution
 The commitment of each person on program can be tracked by following table

-# Contribute
-If your want to contribute on this project please contact us.
 | Name | Commitment on master branch | Remarks |
 | :---------------: | :-------------: | :---------: |
 | Ali Haider        | https://github.com/alihaider4189/neocortexapi/commits/UnitCodeMaster?author=alihaidershafique |  |